FC Utrecht: 2005–2008: Phanos takeover

-After the averted bankruptcy of 2003, FC Utrecht, despite participating in the UEFA Cup in 2003 and 2004, was no longer able to get out of debt.
+After the averted bankruptcy of 2003, Utrecht, despite participating in the UEFA Cup in 2003 and 2004, was no longer able to get out of debt.
 In July 2007, real estate company Phanos first showed interest in taking over the club.
 For the symbolic amount of €1, Phanos wanted to take over the club, including all outstanding debts.
 The company then intended to demolish the existing stadium to make the site available for housing.
 The company would then build a new stadium near the new Leidsche Rijn district.
 Phanos also wanted the club to become a serious contender in the Eredivisie by means of financial injections.
 The plan was met with a lot of resistance from supporters, as the Stadion Galgenwaard had seen a radical renovation recently.

 Subsequently, a conflict broke out between chairman Jan Willem van Dop, who had come over as director of Feyenoord in 2005, and the supervisory board.
 The board accused Van Dop of financial mismanagement, poor communication and egotistical behavior, including the recruitment of manager Willem van Hanegem and striker Kevin Vandenbergh.
 On 3 September 2007, van Dop was relieved from his duties as chairman, but was put back in office three days later after summary proceedings.
 As a result, the entire supervisory board decided to step down.